tagspaces/documentation/browsing-files.md

 ## Grid perspective

 An alternative arrangement, commonly found in file browsing applications is the grid.
-In TagSpaces the **Grid Perspective** offers a resiseable grid with thumbnail previews of certain file formats, for quick and effective browsing.
+In TagSpaces the **Grid Perspective** offers a resizeable grid with thumbnail previews of certain file formats, for quick and effective browsing.

 ![](/media/grid-perspective.png)